kristianhnielsen/freelance-website-astro/src/content/blog/How To Improve Web Accessibility.md

 </details>
 ```

-The [`<output>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/output) element is a container element into which a site or app can inject the results of a calculation or the outcome of a user action:
+The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/output" class="external-link" target="_blank">`<output>`</a> element is a container element into which a site or app can inject the results of a calculation or the outcome of a user action:

 <div style="margin:  30px 0;">